In this post, I want to share the top 10 mistakes in network marketing, as I see it.

 You need to recruit up.
 Most network marketers do the complete opposite.

-Rather than focus on self-motivated, successful people, they approach people at their economic status or lower.
+Rather than focus on self-motivated, successful people, they approach people at their social/economic status or lower.
 They approach people they feel comfortable approaching, rather than approaching people who are business and success minded.

 That is a huge mistake.
 You always want to RECRUIT UP.
 That is the key to success in our industry.